Bennotsi-MTG/Doomsday-Codex/doomsday-timespiral.md

 +1 storm if you cast GP post-TSP.
 The Lotus Petals can be included to lower the post-TS cost of the pile, but when you have sufficient lands you may also include other cards like Silence or even Chain of Vapor.
-This can be really useful when you want to build a Chain of Vapor pile, but don't have an SDT in play.

 ## Summary